michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0086.md

 - v: to express great joy
 - v: be ecstatic with joy
 ### Family
-rejoice: rejoiced, rejoices, rejoicing+;rejoicing: rejoicingly, rejoicings
+- rejoice: rejoiced, rejoices, rejoicing+
+- rejoicing: rejoicingly, rejoicings
 ### Examples
 - Rejoice: After three years away, the hit BBC series “Sherlock” is back for three new episodes of buddy comedy and intrigue.
 - “Let us rejoice in this season and look forward with renewed hope and determination.”